Zeden19/smash-mapping-2.0/ideas.md

 Find current location and set it to the default when user visits page Make animations for markers so they don't just "pop" in Switch to advanced markers (?)
+Make query filter with attendee count (or some other way such as sortin) Find a way to have "weekly" schedules, as if autmatically finding tournaments that are happenign every week

 # PRIOIRTY
-Make query filter with attendee count (to avoid missing out on tournaments) Challonge (?)
+Make tournaments with special markers not go in cluster Challonge (?)
 "Featured tournaments" bar
 Make video